semiversus/megacard_display/README.md

 # Megacard-I2C-Display
 Library for Display based on PCF8574 and HD44780 (2 lines, 16 characters) and AVR Mega16 (12 MHz).

+This library is based on the work of Nico Eichelmann and Thomas Eichelmann (2006), clean up by Falk Brunner (2014) and the I²C library by Peter Fleury.

 ![Megacard](megacard.png)

 How to start: